https://taplowgroup.com3

 Leveraging Diverse Strengths

-Smart leaders recognize that generational differences can be organizational assets.
+Smart leaders recognize that generational differences at work can be organizational assets.
 A good example would be synergizing tech-adept Millennials with wise Baby Boomers in projects, as it could foster potent learning opportunities.

 This strategy doesn't just amp up team performance but also encourages intergenerational understanding.